Infrastructure

 Virtual Machines

 We use an all virtual architecture using DigitalOcean "Droplets" as Kubernetes nodes.
 These Droplets are provisioned automatically by the Kubernetes control plane.
-There are typically multiple nodes with 4 vCPU and 16 GB of memory each, and can be scaled up or down based on demand.
+There are typically multiple nodes with 4 dedicated vCPU and 8 GB of memory each.
+The total number of nodes can be scaled up or down based on overall demand.

 Kubernetes